Xonshiz/Hulusubs_dl/ReadMe.md

 # Known Issues

 1.)
-No error when there are no subs for a series/episode.
+No error pops up when there are no subs for a series/episode.

+2.)
+Script is slow for "Batch Downloading", because of "PhantomJS" is being used to fetch the OuterHTML of the page.

 # Changelog